cxn03651/write_xlsx/worksheet.md

     worksheet.insert_chart('E2', chart, :object_position => 2 )

-The C<object_position> parameter can have one of the following allowable values:
+The `:object_position` parameter can have one of the following allowable values:

     1. Move and size with cells.
     2. Move but don’t size with cells.
     3. Don’t move or size with cells.
     4. Same as Option 1, see below.

-+Option 4 appears in Excel as Option 1.
+Option 4 appears in Excel as Option 1.
 However, the worksheet object is sized to take hidden rows or columns into account.
 This is generally only useful for images and not for charts.

 #### <a name="insert_shape" class="anchor" href="#insert_shape"><span class="octicon octicon-link" /></a>insert_shape(row, col, shape, x, y, x_scale, y_scale)